sadoe3/sadoe3.github.io/_posts/Fundamentals/System Programming/Windows/IOCP/2024-12-23-iocp-chapter1.md

         + A good rule of thumb is to have at least **twice** as many threads as the `number of processors` on the system

 ### `PostQueuedCompletionStatus()`
-Threads can use the PostQueuedCompletionStatus function to place completion packets in an I/O completion port's queue
+Threads can use this function to place a **custom** `completion packets` in an I/O completion port's queue
 ```cpp
 BOOL WINAPI PostQueuedCompletionStatus(
   _In_     HANDLE       CompletionPort,